 GIS is a horizontal technology as reflective of our students including LAPD, County Sheriff to local fire, Department of Health, Public Works, Parks and Recreation to Education, Assessor, Children Services and many local cities.

 Rio Hondo College’s GIS Program started in 2000 with over 350 students (many professionals) in attendance annually with 50 California state GIS Certificate of Achievement awarded in 2018 – 2019.
-A new Associate Degree for GIS (fall 2019) is now offered.
-The CA state approved program offers convenient scheduled courses at community college fees for working professionals.
-Please contact us or visit http://riohondo.edu/gis for more information.
+The Associate Degree for GIS was started fall 2019.
+The CA state approved program offers online convenient scheduled courses at community college fees for working professionals.
+Please contact us or visit www.riohondo.edu/gis for more information.